Table of Contents

 Ans: The disadvantages of oral presentations include the lack of a permanent record, the potential for misinterpretation or confusion due to unclear messaging, subjective interpretation, and limited audience reach.
 Unlike written communication, oral presentations are not recorded for future reference, which can make it difficult to recall important details or decisions that were made during the presentation.

 Q3.
-What are the advantages and disadvantages of oral Quizlet??
+What are the advantages and disadvantages of oral communication?

 Q4.
 What are the advantages and disadvantages of verbal communication?